Digital Marketers, Here’s How to Manage Your Time Better

 #4.
 Use tools to speed up your work

-Savvy digital marketers use a combination of tools to work faster.
+Savvy digital marketers use a combination of tools (including content tools) to work faster.

 In the early stages of my career, I used to manually check the website’s rankings, which was time-consuming.
 Now, I use rank-checking tools to prepare reports quickly.